 |Useful and quality images||Incredibly sensitive to wet surfaces|

 |Useful for experienced and inexperienced practitioners||Difficult to search through|

 The book has 3325 English written pages.
 The dimensions of MVM are 5.4×2.7×8.5 inches and it weighs 3.6 pounds.
 It’s available both in printed and digital format.
-Hardcover version can be bought at an approximate price of $50.
+Hardcover version can be bought on Amazon.

 The Merck’s Veterinary Manual has a stable fan base and tradition with constant updates following the professional trends in veterinary medicine.
 It’s always a good idea to have it stored in your clinic’s library for quick revision of things you might have forgotten.